phoolish-philomath/phoolish-philomath.github.io/_posts/2019-06-26-asynchronous-task-scheduling-in-python.md

 We can use this method to gracefully cancel a periodic background task we scheduled this way:

-{% marginnote 2 %}
-On cancellation, we wait for the Task to finish.
-Tasks throw a [CancelledError](https://docs.python.org/3/library/asyncio-task.html#asyncio.Task.cancel) exception when cancelled which needs to be caught.
-{% endmarginnote %}
 ```python
 async def cancel_scheduled_task(task):
     """